WASTEWATER UV DISINFECTION CONTROL

 Similar to capital costs, small changes in UVT can have a powerful impact on annual operating costs of the UV disinfection system.
 For example, a wastewater plant with design flow of 61 mgd (48 mgd average flow) could realize over $60k annual savings in operating costs with a just 5.0% increase in the average UVT of the water entering the UV disinfection stage.

-Online UVT monitoring ensures that energy isn’t wasted through over-dosing, and that water is properly disinfection using the target UV dose.
+Online UVT monitoring ensures that energy is not wasted through over-dosing, and that water is properly disinfected using the target UV dose.
 This data is critical to proper system design and operation to reduce capital costs and operating costs, respectively.